Photo/Jonathan Finch

 "Shika!
 We are gonna film this winter Bro?"

 It was October 2022.
-While visiting sponsors in Tokyo, struggling with unfamiliar train journeys and crowds, I suddenly received a direct message on Instagram.
+While I was visiting sponsors in Tokyo, struggling with unfamiliar train travel and crowds, I suddenly received a direct message on Instagram.
 The sender was Willey Miller.

-It was an invitation from a star I had always watched in movies since I first started freeskiing.
+It was an invitation from a star I had been watching in the world of movies ever since I started freeskiing.

 I first met Wiley in the spring of 2022.
-When I headed to a snowmobile parking lot to shoot in Golden, Canada, where I live, I found a crew already starting to prepare.
+When I headed to the snowmobile parking lot in Golden, Canada, where I live, for a shoot, I found a crew already there, having started preparing.

-Among the crew, who exuded a sparkling aura that was a little different from the ski bum locals of Golden, there was one skier who stood out from the crowd.
+Among the crew, who exuded a sparkling aura that was a little different from the typical ski-bum Golden locals, there was one skier who had a particularly striking aura.

 Being a bit of a freestyle enthusiast, I immediately recognized him from the sponsored gear he was wearing.
 It's rare to find a rider like him in Golden.
 I mustered up the courage to talk to him, and he was very friendly